 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-Note that only selected Deluxe Queen & Single with Courtyard rooms are pet-friendly – look for “pet-friendly” in the room name to ensure one is available.
-An additional pet fee of $50 per night is charged, but your pet is provided with a large bed, bowls and access to the outdoor area.
+Note that only selected Deluxe Queen and Two King Singles with Courtyard rooms are pet-friendly – look for “pet-friendly” in the room name to ensure one is available.
+Each room has access to an outdoor courtyard.
+An additional pet fee of $50 per pet per night is charged.

 Head Next To